Deaths, life expectancy Evaluation of the infra-annual mortality figures since 2020

 Methodological notes

-From March 2020, the development of the death figures should only be interpreted in the light of the measures taken to contain the Covid-19 pandemic.
+For the period of the Covid-19 pandemic, the development of mortality figures should only be interpreted against the backdrop of the containment measures taken.
 In addition to preventing Covid-19 deaths, these measures and the change of behaviour may have contributed to reducing the number of deaths from other infectious diseases such as flu.
 This also has an impact on the difference from the median.
 Decreases or increases in the number of deaths from other causes may also have an effect on total deaths.
 The mortality figures, however, contain no information on the incidence of individual causes of death.

 The median has been used for the comparison with previous years since reference month July 2021.
 The advantage of using the median instead of the arithmetic mean is that it is less prone to specific developments and outliers.
 Press release no. 373 of 10 August 2021 contains more information on how the median is calculated and used.